Albatrosses, Petrels and Shearwaters

 Petrels and Shearwaters fair a little better with forty-three ‘Threatened’, eleven ‘Near Threatened’ and forty-one ‘Least Concern’.
 Except for the ‘Endangered’ Westland Petrel and ‘Vulnerable’ White-chinned Petrel, other petrel and shearwater species shown in the gallery are ‘Least Concern’.

-The conservation status is a reflection of the poor state of our oceans.
+The conservation status reflects the poor state of our oceans.

 Albatross and Petrels Inflight